marcusdavi/restaurant/README.md

 # restaurant
-Module 03 - Lesson 09 - Udacity - Nanodegree Full-stack Web Developer (Flask Framework)
+Module 03 - Lesson 09 - Udacity - Nanodegree Full-stack Web Developer (Flask Framework).
+CRUD of the restaurants and your menu items.

+## Requirements Softwares
+1. Python 3
+2. Flask Framework
+3. SQL Alchemy

 ## To run this final project